almirmulahasanovic/ImdbDemoProject/screens/setUp.md

 The process for storing Connection string for SQL database access is the same only this time we store database connection string instead of access key.

 As Azure Data Lake Storage and Azure Databricks are unarguably the backbones of the Azure cloud-based data analytics systems for purpose of secure mounting the storage to Databricks distributed file system (DBFS) it's decided to delegate the Identity and access management tasks to the Azure AD.
-This is sligthly different approact comparing to previously described steps for ADLS/Storage Account.
+This is sligthly different approach comparing to previously described steps for ADLS/Storage Account.\
+To access resources secured by an Azure AD tenant, a security principal must represent the entity that requires access.
+A security principal defines the access policy and permissions for a user or an application in the Azure AD tenant.
+Following steps are required:
+1. Register an Azure Application - Find and select Azure Active Directory on the Azure Portal home page.
+Select **App registrations** and click **+ New registration**
+2. On the **Register an application** page, enter the name ADLSAccess and click **Register**
+3. In the main screen, copy the Application (client) ID and the Directory (tenant) ID into notepad.
+Application ID refers to the app we just registered, and the Azure AD tenant our app is registered to is the Directory ID.
+4. Next, we need to generate an authentication key  to authenticate the app.
+Click on **Certificates and secrets**, and then click **+ New client secret**.
+On the Add a client secret blade, type a description, and expiry of one year, click Add when done.
+When you click on Add, the client secret (authentication key) will appear.
+We only have one opportunity to copy this key-value into notepad.
+It's  not possibble to retrieve it later.
+5. Add application secret to the Azure Key Vault
+6. Select **Properties**, copy the **Vault URI** and **Resource ID** to notepad; we will need them in the step when creating secret scope in Azure Databricks
+7. Assign ACL to registred app using service principal and Azure Storage Explorer.
+Open Azure Storage Explorer and navigate to ADLS storage container and right clisk and select Manage Access Control list and add service principal

 <a name="ADF"></a>